kevshakes/ariseimpact/README.md

 # ariseimpact
  ARISE Impact Appoinment Site

- A responsive site with sign in/ sign up page and appointment booking.
+ - A responsive site with sign in/ sign up page and appointment booking.

- Agents are defined by the administrator who can take care of appointments.
+ - Agents are defined by the administrator who can take care of appointments.

- Scheduling and restrictions features.
+ - Scheduling and restrictions features.

- Customers can create an account to manage their appointments.
+ - Customers can create an account to manage their appointments.

- Email notifications to customers and agents when a booking is made.
+ - Email notifications to customers and agents when a booking is made.

+ Wordpress Theme Template used: Construction Light Version: 1.0.6 By Sparkle Themes

- Wordpress Plugin used: LatePoint
+ Wordpress Booking Plugin used: Appointment Scheduling Software for WordPress Version 3.0.5 By LatePoint

 Default Admin Credentials